2factorauth/twofactorauth/CONTRIBUTING.md

 #### Excluded Regions

 If a site is available globally apart from a specific region, this can be noted using the `regions` array.
-Excluded regions should be prefixed with a `-` symbol to exclude them from that region.
-Region codes and excluded region codes should **not** be used together, as adding a region code automatically excludes it from other regions.
+Excluded regions should be prefixed with a `-` symbol to exclude the site from that region.
+Region codes and excluded region codes should **not** be used together, as adding a region code automatically excludes the site from other regions.
 The example below shows a site that is available in all regions apart from `us`.

 ```JSON
 {